 If you've stored your potted hostas in an unheated garage or shed over the winter, slowly begin to acclimate the hostas to the outside temperatures as it warms.

-Fertilize pot-grown hostas with a diluted fertilizer (at 25% strength) every few weeks stopping in early summer.
+Fertilize pot-grown hostas with a balanced diluted fertilizer t (at 25% strength) every few weeks, stopping in early summer.
 I prefer liquid fertilizer for my potted hostas.
 It's just a personal preference.

 Hostas generally will not need fertilizer during the summer if adequately fertilized in the spring.
 However, if a second fertilizing seems to be necessary, do it in early summer.